-While dating, they both took short trips to the Napa Valley – enjoying both the visual beauty and the wines and meeting local winemakers including Thomas Rivers Brown and Juan Mercado among others.
+While dating, they both took short trips to Napa Valley – enjoying both the visual beauty and the wines and meeting local winemakers including Thomas Rivers Brown and Juan Mercado among others.
 In getting to know a number of winemakers, they soon discovered an openness that people had in sharing information about the industry.
 As John and Stacy started thinking about making wine, winemakers would highlight both their successes and failures in the industry and try to steer them in a direction that would allow them to succeed.

-John and Stacy recall sitting down with Juan at Bottega Restaurant in Yountille for lunch; what might have just been lunch soon turned into a 3+ hour affair.
-Juan’s early advice was pragmatic and extremely helpful – encouraging them to choose a unique name, keep production very small in the beginning, focus on a varietal that the Napa Valley is known for (Cabernet Sauvignon) and do not seek outside investors.
+John and Stacy recall sitting down with Juan Mercado at Bottega Restaurant in Yountille for lunch; what might have just been lunch soon turned into a 3+ hour affair.
+Juan’s early advice was pragmatic and extremely helpful – encouraging them to choose a unique name, keep production very small in the beginning, focus on a variety that Napa Valley is known for (Cabernet Sauvignon) and do not seek outside investors.

 Upon getting to know both John and Stacy one realizes their zest for life, food, wine and having a good time is genuine.
 They truly enjoy people.
 And this was clearly evident during a recent lunch at Bottega (which could have easily lasted three hours if we had the time!).

 They both spent significant time trying to think of a name; Stacy suggested Brilliant Mistake.
-It is a simple name that immediately invites questions and curiosity – and is a name that ties into their philosophy.
+It is a simple name that immediately invites questions and curiosity and is a name that ties into their philosophy.
 One should be open to life taking unanticipated directions.
 When John was on the fence about starting this wine label – Stacy simply told him you only live once and if you don’t do this now, you might regret it for the rest of your life.
 The name is brilliant and most certainly was not a mistake!